From Truss Rod Adjustments To Basic Cleaning, We Take You Through The 'Must Knows' Of Proper Guitar Set Up and Maintenance

 How to Clean Your Guitar

 Guitars are delicate instruments and will show signs of wear if not properly looked after.
 When it comes to cleaning your instrument, we would only suggest using recommended guitar cleaning products.
-You can find our full list of cleaning accessories HERE.
+You can find our full list of guitar cleaning accessories and guitar care products here.

 As a stand alone product, we recommend the new Dunlop 65 cleaner-polish for the guitar body.
 It works a dream and comes with its own microfiber cloth.